Gordon003/Scratch-To-Python/README.md

 * backgrounds
 * sounds

 **NOTE**: speech.png are required to allow speech bubble for all sprites, otherwise this library won't work.
-I am working to put that image in the package library instead.
+I am working to put the speech image in the package library instead.

 # Help
 I am continuing to not only improve on this library but also provide past Scratch projects in Python to give you a better understanding on this library and its usefulness.